JaneAmi/Cross-Session-User-Identification_YData_prj/README.md

 The functions created for the heuristic approach are presented [here](models/heuristic_utils.py)

- ## Model training
+ ## Model Training and Evaluation

-The Siamese Neural Network approach was utilized to train the model.
-To achieve decent results, various combinations of models and hyperparameters were tested.
-All experiments are described and presented [here](models).
+The Siamese Neural Network (SNN) approach was utilized to train the model.
+To achieve optimal results, various combinations of models and hyperparameters were tested.
+Detailed descriptions of the methodologies used for model architecture and training can be found [here](models).

+Experiments conducted to choose the best model architecture and hyperparameters are detailed [here](evaluation).

 ## Vector Database